Baby led weaning foods can seem confusing. You want your baby to have the full baby led weaning experience, but you also want them to be safe!

 Once your baby gets more advanced, you can try grape tomatoes that are cut into small pieces.
 This awesome gadget has been a lifesaver for us – I just might have to add it to my baby led weaning must haves list.
 We use it to cut grapes and cherry tomatoes in SECONDS!
 It’s also super easy to throw in the diaper bag and take on the go.
 I can’t tell you how many friends we have who are amazed at this little tool – and it’s less than $10.

 Pasta can be a fun and easy first food for babies.
 Typically penne pasta or rotini will be easier for your little one to pick up, but feel free to experiment!
 Our baby ended up preferring spaghetti to any other type of pasta.

 If you’re feeling ambitious – try making a healthy alfredo, cheese, or meat sauce for your baby to go with the pasta.
 It’s best if you can make one from scratch to avoid the high levels of sodium that are often found in canned or pre-made pasta sauces.

-Aside from knowing which starter foods are easiest for your baby, try to keep track of what he or she has already tried.
-I love this Baby Led Weaning Quick Guide for keeping track of the foods my baby has tried and knowing when to add a new food!
+Aside from knowing which starter foods are easiest for your baby to begin solids with, try to keep track of what he or she has already tried.

 Baby Led Weaning Allergies